Vintage Japanese Porcelain Bowl Set, 1966 - 1989 (Late Showa) | SKU: 26M-641

 Current Stock:

-A curated set of three hand-painted porcelain bowls in contrasting classical styles, presented in their original wooden gift box.
+A matched trio of hand-painted Japanese porcelain dishes -- each in a distinct classic style -- presented in their original wooden gift box.

 • Origin: Japan